What to Do After a Car Accident: A Step-by-Step Insurance Guide

 Phase Action Item Why It Matters

-Immediate Call 911 / Local Police Establishes an official, third-party record of the event.
+Immediate Call 911 / Local Police Establishes an official, third-party record.

-Evidence Photo of Insurance Card & License Ensures you have the correct policy number for the claim.
+Evidence Photo ID & Insurance Ensures correct policy data for the claim.

-Evidence 360-Degree Video of Scene Captures weather conditions, lighting, and road hazards.
+Evidence 360-Degree Video Captures weather, lighting, and hazards.

-Medical Visit Physician within 24hrs Eliminates the "gap in treatment" defense used by insurers.
+Medical Visit Doctor (24h) Eliminates "gap in treatment" defense.

 One of the most dangerous mistakes is signing a General Release too early.
 Insurance companies often offer a "quick settlement" check (e.g., $500 plus medical) a few days after the crash.
 If you cash this, you waive your right to sue if injuries worsen.
 Wait until you reach Maximum Medical Improvement (MMI) before signing any final releases.